buhrmi/buhrmi/README.md

 ![PXL_20250421_102135504 PANO](https://github.com/user-attachments/assets/0cc78974-9fb4-48cf-9cec-f3341678b770)

+> ...and who are you to deny greatness?
+If you deny it to yourself, you deny it to the entire world.

 ## Hi there

-Thanks for visiting!
-This is buhrmi, a freelancing web developer specializing in Ruby on Rails and Svelte.
+I'm buhrmi, a freelancing web developer specializing in Ruby on Rails and Svelte.

 ### Open Source tools